 Reserves how-to (for faculty)

 Reserve items can be either materials available online (eReserves) or books and devices available for use in the library for a limited time (in-library Reserves).
+Please note:

 The Library’s reserves policy aims to support the college curriculum in a sustainable way.
-We will acquire Reserve books based on their availability, opting for the electronic format if available.
+We will acquire books based on their availability, opting for the electronic format if available.
 We will also consider the cost before making a purchase.
 Students overwhelmingly prefer course readings in e-format, and we strive to fulfill those preferences.
 However, more and more publishers restrict academic libraries from purchasing e-versions of textbooks and target direct e-loans to individual students instead.
 Some publishers will provide the teaching faculty (but not the library) with access to the e-text for a class.
 Faculty should make such arrangements directly with the publisher or through the college’s bookstore.

 eReserves (electronic reserves) provides students with access to supplementary course materials, such as single chapters from books or articles from journals, magazines, or newspapers.